mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-results-2023.md

 #### Discussion

-Three exports were CSV and two were PDF.
-The exports had a failure rate of <1%.
-All initial export errors were rerun error-free and all data was delivered as expected.
+Five total production API exports occurred in 2023.
+Three of these exports produced CSV files and two produced PDF files for patient charts.
+All exports had an initial failure rate of <1%.
+These initial export errors were rerun error-free and 100% of data was delivered as expected.

 ### Measure 21: Web Content Accessibility